dngu7/honeyplotnet/readme.md

-# PyTorch Implementation of "HoneyChart Model"
+# PyTorch Implementation of "HoneyPlotNet"

-HoneyChart Model is a deep learning architecture that generates realistic and semantically consistent charts for honeyfiles.
+HoneyPlotNet is a deep learning architecture that generates realistic and semantically consistent charts for honeyfiles.
-Our approach is to train a multimodal Transformer language model and multi-head vector quantization autoencoder to generate different components of a honeychart based on the local document text and  caption.
+Our approach is to train a multimodal Transformer language model and multi-head vector quantization autoencoder to generate different components of a honeyplot based on the local document text and  caption.

 ### Software Requirements

 This codebase was built using Python 3.7 and PyTorch 1.12.1.
 Use the following script to build a virtual env and install required packages.

 ```
-python3.7 -m venv $HOME/envs/honeycharts
+python3.7 -m venv $HOME/envs/honeyplots
-source $HOME/envs/honeycharts/bin/activate
+source $HOME/envs/honeyplots/bin/activate
 pip install -U pip

 # See https://pytorch.org/get-started/previous-versions/